oVirt/ovirt-site/source/uncategorized/engine-debug-obfuscated-ui.html.md

       Tjb,com.google.gwt.lang.ClassLiteralHolder::Lcom_google_gwt_event_dom_client_KeyEvent_2_classLit,com.google.gwt.lang.ClassLiteralHolder,Lcom_google_gwt_event_dom_client_KeyEvent_2_classLit,com/google/gwt/dev/jjs/intrinsic/com/google/gwt/lang/ClassLiteralHolder.java,23,-1

-The part in this instance where what the developers are interested in is ClassLiteralHolder.java,23.
+The part in this instance, that the developers are interested in is ClassLiteralHolder.java,23.
 This means that the symbol is defined in line 23 of the ClassLiteralHolder java file.
 This will help them determine the source of the actual exception.